 Requirements Verification 1.
-Batteries power all our LCDs and Microcontrollers 1.
-Test this by using a Multimeter (Voltmeter specifically) to see how much voltage is outputted from N number of batteries and see if they reach the minimum needed to power all the components.
+Batteries power all our LCDs and Microcontrollers the duration of the game 1.
+Test this by using a Multimeter (Voltmeter specifically) to see how much voltage is outputted from N number of batteries and see if they reach the minimum needed to power all the components (need ~3.3V and ~5V to power all parts).